Supporting World Bicycle Relief®

 Learn how a rural community in Zambia has been transformed with access to high quality bicycles.

-See how these individuals have changed their lives:
+These individuals have changed their lives:

 The biggest barrier to education is often the physical act of getting to school.
 Tasked with many more domestic chores than boys and a lack of support from the community, it’s common for girls to fall behind or drop out of school altogether because of the cultural obstacles they face.
 For girls that could mean ending up in child marriage.